 We provide our growing list of winegrower clients with the insights they need to make good decisions about how to deal with the changing climate.
 Our projections are localized to their vineyards and variety specific.
 They include key bioclimatic indices, in addition to temperature and rainfall, that help them understand how changing climatic conditions will affect the grapes they are growing.

 For example, the graph below shows the projected decadal mean number of days with temperatures of 95° F or greater during the 45 days prior to maturity for Cabernet Sauvignon in a vineyard in Rutherford in the Napa Valley.
 Since the rate of climate change is uncertain, we use an ensemble of downscaled climate projections to represent the range of possible outcomes.
-The ensemble mean, the average of all of the projections, can be thought of as the “middle of the road” scenario, while the 10th and 90th percentile values illustrate the range of possibilities represented by the projections within the ensemble.
+The ensemble mean, the average of all of the projections from which the curves on the graph below are derived, can be thought of as a “middle of the road” scenario, while the 10th and 90th percentile projections, which are not shown, provide a measure of the range of outcomes represented by the projections within the ensemble.